 Would I read it again?

 Maybe some key parts but not the whole book.
-Part III has some pretty sound advice for helping to keep you focused and establish a real plan to get you to goals and dreams.
+Part III has some pretty sound advice for helping to keep you focused and establish a realistic plan to get you to goals and dreams.

 If our daughters don’t see a daily practice of us feeling not only comfortable but truly fulfilled by the choice to be utterly ourselves, how will they learn that behavior?Rachel Hollis